anthonypernia/setup-python-environment-with-testing-and-github-actions/README.md

     <li><p><a href="https://github.com/anthonypernia/pre-commit-setup-for-python-with-github-action/blob/main/action-to-use/pre-commit-and-merge.yml">pre-commit-and-merge.yml</a>, if you want to approve all the PRs that pass the pre-commit hooks</p></li>
     <li><p><a href="https://github.com/anthonypernia/pre-commit-setup-for-python-with-github-action/blob/main/action-to-use/pre-commit-on-pr.yml">pre-commit-on-pr.yml</a>, if you want to run pre-commit hooks only on PR to Main branch</p></li>
     <li><p><a href="https://github.com/anthonypernia/pre-commit-setup-for-python-with-github-action/blob/main/action-to-use/pre-commit-on-push-and-pr.yml">pre-commit-on-push-and-pr.yml</a>, if you want to run pre-commit hooks on PR to Main branch and Push to Develop branch</p></li>
+    <li><p><a href="https://github.com/anthonypernia/pre-commit-setup-for-python-with-github-action/blob/main/action-to-use/pre-commit-on-push-and-pr.yml">pre-commit-on-push-and-pr.yml</a>, if you want to run pre-commit hooks on PR to Main branch and Push to Develop branch</p></li>
     <li><p><a href="https://github.com/anthonypernia/pre-commit-setup-for-python-with-github-action/blob/main/action-to-use/pre-commit-pytest-coverage-codecov.yml">pre-commit-pytest-coverage-codecov.yml</a>, if you want to run pre-commit hooks on PR to Main branch,Push to Develop branch, and analyze the coverage using the pytest and coverage libraries usin <a href="https://app.codecov.io/gh">Codecov</a></p></li>
     </ul>
     <br>